anthony-zhou/anthonyzhou.me/_posts/2019-12-12-how-to-download-an-image-as-a-pdf-using-jsPDF.md

 title: "How to Download an Image as a PDF using jsPDF"
 date: 2019-12-12
 description: Using Javascript to give users a "Save as PDF" option
-image: /assets/images/png-to-pdf.png
+image: assets/images/png-to-pdf.png
-author: Anthony Zhou
+author: anthony
+categories: [programming, tutorials]
-tags:
+tags: [javascript]
-  - javascript
-  - programming
-  - tutorials
 ---

 PDF documents are great because they preserve the format of a page.
 In other words, the content in a PDF document typically does not get distorted, pixelated, stretched, or compressed.
 Because of this, an image, once it's been converted to a PDF, will typically preserve its dimensions and clarity.
 Making sure an image always looks sharp and focused is almost always a concern of designers, developers, and even just regular old people.
 When making a site that deals with images, developers may increasingly consider implementing "Save as PDF" as an attractive option for exporting an image.
 That's why I decided to document some of the successes and struggles I encountered while working on this feature.